Naming ring roads

 The old situation: confusing

 The word periphery (French: Boulevard Périphérique) is closer to representing the circularity of a ring road than a code.
-Unfortunately it could be interpreted as ring shaped area around a centre whereas it might be a ring in the centre.
-As a result inexperienced car drivers are liable to follow the sign periphery to get out of town.
+Unfortunately it could be interpreted as ring shaped area around a centre.
+As a result, inexperienced car drivers are liable to follow the sign periphery to get out of town.

 This might be understood as:|